EduardoVega/kube-route-info/README.md

 # `kube-route-info`: kubectl tool

-kube-route-info is a tool that provides the route information that has been configured on Ingresses or Services to access Pods.
+kube-route-info is a tool that provides the route information that has been configured on Ingresses or Services to redirect traffic to Pods.

 ## Usage